pingcap/docs/v3.0/reference/tispark/userguide.md

 ## Statistics information

-TiSpark uses the statistic information for:
+TiSpark uses the statistic information in TiDB for:

-+ Determining which index to use in your query plan with the lowest estimated cost.
++ Determining which index to use in your query plan with the lowest estimated cost;
 + Small table broadcasting, which enables efficient broadcast join.

-For TiSpark to use the statistic information, first make sure that relevant tables have been analyzed.
+For TiSpark to use the statistic information in TiDB, first make sure that relevant tables have been analyzed.

-See [here](/v3.0/reference/sql/statements/analyze-table.md) for more details about how to analyze tables.
+See [here](/v3.0/reference/sql/statements/analyze-table.md) for more details on how to analyze tables.

 Since TiSpark 2.0, statistics information is default to auto-load.